blmayer/tasker/README.md

 - PORT: optional port, defaults to 8080
 - EMAIL_FROM: the email to send mail to users
 - EMAIL_PASS: your gmail app password
+- KEY: the base64 of `rsa.PrivateKey` exported in PKCS1 format

 This project uses Gmail for sending email, contributions to support other providers are welcome.